Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

       <ol>
         <li>idea</li> Can be costly when creating a VPN server
         <li>idea</li> Keeping the equipment up-to-date and maintained
         <li>idea</li> Cost savings is paradoxical as using a VPN system will allow for no need for certain office spaces for PC's.
-Furthermore
+Furthermore, it can then reduce finance's as using a VPN prevents data breach and loss in which would have created high costs, overseen at, (Perimeter 81 2024)
       </ol>
     </td>
   </tr>